-Unfortunately (or fortunately depending on how you look at it), my husband and I became more familiar with this than we ever planned to.
+Unfortunately (or fortunately, depending on how you look at it), my husband and I became more familiar with this than we ever planned to.

-During my husband’s first deployment (of four that he completed), he began to have some respiratory issues.
-When he came back to the states, he noted his difficulties on his post deployment evaluation.
-His respiratory condition only continued to get worse and to make a long story short, he was moved out of his MOS of 11Bravo to a less physically intensive position.
+When he returned to the states, he noted his difficulties in his post-deployment evaluation.
+His respiratory condition only worsened, and to make a long story short, he was moved out of his MOS of 11Bravo to a less physically intensive position.

 From the time they received the packet in Texas until we received a decision was about 48 hours.
 It was remarkably fast and much quicker than either of us anticipated.
 He was called in again to discuss the findings and the next steps.

 The process and length of time can vary greatly.
 While the main steps are the same, the amount of time it takes to get from one step to the next can be drastically different for each soldier.
 We were told that orthopedic cases take the longest to process.

 I am by no means an expert on the process.
-In my quest to learn as much as I could and through others reading my blog and emailing me, I was able to find a message board that is dedicated to the Physical Evaluation Board (PEB) process.
+In my quest to learn as much as possible and through others reading my blog and emailing me, I found a message board dedicated to the Physical Evaluation Board (PEB) process.
 It can be found at www.pebforum.com.

 If your soldier is going through the MEB process, please email me your story so it can be posted.
 You can leave out any identifying information if you wish.
 It is always helpful to be able to read a variety of experiences rather than just having to depend on the experience of one person.